operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 - `operator-sdk generate crds` is replaced with `make manifests`, which generates CRDs and RBAC rules.
 - `operator-sdk build` is replaced with `make docker-build IMG=<some-registry>/<project-name>:<tag>`.

+`IMAGE_BUILDER` can be used here to specify your container engine. default is `docker`.

 In this way, run:

 ```sh